New York Clipper: History

 After me an Tim had seen the illiphant, an exhamined his trunk to see how many klane shurts he had, we wint to see a grate big snake, wid a body the size iv a whale, a tail that wud wind 3 times around Pat Clansey's cow stable.
 Och! sich a monster I niver want to clap me ises on agin.
 His mouth was so big that he cud take me an Tim at wan swaller widout openin it at all; and when his 2 jaws cum together, the Whole house wud shake as it is had a fit iv the ager.
 They feed him on broiled pavin stones, an whin he takes dhrink, feth he laves the river so dhry that all the ships ran aground.
 The divil a wurd iv a lie I'm telling ye.

 The Clipper was the paper of record for the circus business from its founding until about 1902 when the Billboard overtook it in coverage.
 For most of its life the paper carried a circus section and contained both classified and display advertising for circuses.
 It remains the single best news source for the circus in the second half of the 19th century, and is essential to circus historians.
 It had its competitors for circus news including the Sporting and Theatrical Journal, the New York Mercury, and the Dramatic News, all of which covered circuses to a greater or lesser degree.
 The Clipper is also an important source for minstrel shows and popular theater.

-In 1922, Sime Silverman, the publisher of the rival newspaper Variety, acquired the Clipper and folded it 2 years later.
+Music publishing house Leo Feist Inc. acquired the Clipper as part of a bad debt but it performed poorly and in 1922, Sime Silverman, the publisher of the Clippers rival newspaper Variety, acquired the Clipper and folded it 2 years later.

 Today, the New York Public Library and the Library of Congress possess nearly complete collections of the newspaper.
 Many other research libraries have microfilm copies.
 Many issues are available online at fultonhistory.com, an archive of historical newspapers from New York, in the University of Illinois digital newspaper collection and at archive.org.